 This business division utilizes the know-how and technology developed by the Group to offer business solutions to companies and government bodies, including sole proprietors.
-Specifically, it provides such services as licenses for Enterprise Information Portal (EIP) solutions, portal site development support for B-to-C businesses (Sales End-users) or B-to-B businesses (Sales outlets), Web design consulting, NetRoadshow (online presentation), the Internet survey service Yahoo!
-Research, and server hosting services.
+Specifically, it provides such services as licenses for Enterprise Information Portal (EIP) solutions, portal site development support for B-to-C businesses (Sales End-users) or B-to-B businesses (Sales outlets), Web design consulting, the Internet survey service Yahoo!
+Research, and domain and hosting services, etc.

 Main Services: Yahoo!
 Portal Solutions, Yahoo!
-NetRoadshow, Yahoo!
 Research, Yahoo!
 Domain, Yahoo!
 Web Hosting, etc.

 During the period under review, we continued to aggressively make sales proposals for optimum navigation portals to companies and government bodies.
-In in-house corporate portal site development, we sold a license to Tech Engineering Co., Ltd., the subsidiary of Toshiba Tech Corporation, a major producer of point of sales (POS) systems.
-We also began sales promotion seminars and other sales activities in conjunction with Nihon Unisys, Ltd., with which we concluded a business alliance in the previous quarter.
-For sole proprietors and small and medium-size businesses, we commenced Yahoo!
-Web Hosting, a service that enables the simple construction of an original domain for a Web site and an e-mail environment.
-In other areas, INTAGE Interactive Inc., our Internet research business, concentrated on sales efforts and increased the value of orders received despite the harsh business climate in the research market due to the continued economic slump.
+In portal development support services, the Kansai Institute of Information Systems and Industrial Renovation decided to use Yahoo!
+Portal Solution for eOsaka, Japan's first full fledged public and private sector cooperative portal.
+Among other projects, we received an order from Fuji Xerox Co., Ltd., for the development of an in-house corporate portal site and, jointly with Nihon Unisys, Ltd., held sales promotion seminars in major cities throughout Japan.
+We also aggressively promoted Yahoo!
+Web Hosting, a service enabling construction of an original domain for a Web site and an e-mail environment.
+Targeting sole proprietors and small and medium-size businesses, the service got under way in the previous quarter.
+In other areas, Yahoo!
+Research held its first Yahoo!
+Research Seminar aimed at corporate clients.
+In conjunction with our business partner, INTAGE Interactive Inc., we strengthened our sale organization, concentrated on sales efforts and increased the value of orders received despite the harsh business climate in the overall research market.